m-ab-s/media-autobuild_suite/README.md

             - gmp can be switched by gcrypt (mingw-w64) with --enable-gcrypt
         - sdl2 (git tag) (needed for ffplay)
             - enabled by default, use --disable-sdl2 if unneeded
+        - zlib (see the zlib variants under other tools)
     - Zeranoe-emulating build (in addition to Light)
-        - avisynthplus (needs avisynth dll installed)
+        - avisynth (AviSynthPlus; needs avisynth dll installed)
         - fontconfig (latest release)
         - only one of these TLS libs (including schannel) can be enabled at once:
             - openssl (mingw-w64)